 Often startups begin with little or no brand awareness.
 Therefore, the focus of PR is often to build brand awareness with startup-specific objectives such as:

-Startup PR often focuses on building brand awareness, which is essential when there is little or no history.
+Startup PR often focuses on building brand awareness, which is essential when there is little or no history in the industry and even less brand trust.
 This can present challenges in getting media coverage.
 Startups need to differentiate themselves from existing companies and explain how it adds more value than its competitors.

 Startups often find short-term opportunities to introduce their brand by focusing on opportunities and their core target audience.
 This allows them to narrow their focus and put their resources into earning media coverage in specific publications.